peteroupc/peteroupc.github.io/sampling.md

 ## Notes

-[^1]: Jacob, P.E., Thiery, A.H., "On nonnegative unbiased estimators", Ann.
-Statist., Volume 43, Number 2 (2015), 769-784.
+[^1]: No note text yet.

 [^2]: Duvignau, R., "Maintenance et simulation de graphes aléatoires dynamiques", Doctoral dissertation, Université de Bordeaux, 2015. [**https://doi.org/10.70675/a3eacbb7zb986z4051z9022z444d8bfe03bc**](https://doi.org/10.70675/a3eacbb7zb986z4051z9022z444d8bfe03bc)

 [^3]: Lee, A., Doucet, A. and Łatuszyński, K., 2014. "[**Perfect simulation using atomic regeneration with application to Sequential Monte Carlo**](https://arxiv.org/abs/1407.5770v1)", arXiv:1407.5770v1  [stat.CO].

-[^4]: AKAHIRA, Masafumi, Kei TAKEUCHI, and Ken-ichi KOIKE.
-"Unbiased estimation in sequential binomial sampling",  Rep. Stat.
+[^4]: [**AKAHIRA, Masafumi, Kei TAKEUCHI, and Ken-ichi KOIKE.
+"Unbiased estimation in sequential binomial sampling"**](https://scholar.google.com/scholar?q=AKAHIRA,+Masafumi,+Kei+TAKEUCHI,+and+Ken-ichi+KOIKE.+Unbiased+estimation+in+sequential+binomial+sampling),  Rep. Stat.
 Appl.
 Res., JUSE 39 1-13, 1992.

-[^5]: Singh (1964, "Existence of unbiased estimates", Sankhyā A 26) claimed that an estimation algorithm with expected value $f(\lambda)$ exists for a more general class of `InDist` distributions than the Bernoulli distribution, as long as there are polynomials that converge pointwise to $f$, and Bhandari and Bose (1990, "Existence of unbiased estimates in sequential binomial experiments", Sankhyā A 52) claimed necessary conditions for those algorithms.
+[^5]: [**Singh (1964, "Existence of unbiased estimates"**](https://scholar.google.com/scholar?q=Singh+1964,+Existence+of+unbiased+estimates), Sankhyā A 26) claimed that an estimation algorithm with expected value $f(\lambda)$ exists for a more general class of `InDist` distributions than the Bernoulli distribution, as long as there are polynomials that converge pointwise to $f$, and Bhandari and Bose (1990, "Existence of unbiased estimates in sequential binomial experiments", Sankhyā A 52) claimed necessary conditions for those algorithms.
 However, Akahira et al. (1992) questioned the claims of both papers, and the latter paper underwent a correction, which I haven't seen (Sankhyā A 55, 1993).

 [^6]: An algorithm that takes a finite number of inputs with probability 1 is also known as a _closed sampling plan_ in papers and books about sequential estimation.